Understanding NEC Wire Color Codes for Electrical Wiring

 - Consistency is Critical: Always adhere to the NEC and established local conventions for conductor identification.

-- Never Assume: Always test and verify conductors with a multimeter before making connections.
+- Never Assume: Always test and verify conductors with a suitable meter before making connections.
 A wire’s color is an identifier, not a guarantee of its state.

 - Re-identify Clearly: When performing wire re-identification methods, ensure markings are permanent and clear at all termination points.